TRaSH-Guides/Guides/CONTRIBUTING.md

 ## Recommendations

-- use [VSCode](https://code.visualstudio.com/) for editing with the following extension [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)
+Use [VSCode](https://code.visualstudio.com/) for editing.
+VS Code should recommend extensions to you based on the `.vscode/extensions.json` file; you should install all of them.

 ## Preview Docs Locally